 The world dates back to billions of years.
 How do we know this?
 Well, historians have been able to trace our ancestry and arrive at this conclusion.
 This fact would not be very new for many of us.
 The existence of the Harappa culture is proof that the oldest countries in the world came into existence a long time ago and are in fact, ancient.
+Don’t you want to explore these places that has witnessed the civilizations growing on the earth?
 How old, you ask?
 Well, read ahead to find out the top oldest countries in the world.

 Top 10 Oldest Countries In The World